 The Mucoid Plaque Theory

-The buildup of mucoid plaque is thought to represent movement toward a disease state.
+Mucoid plaque is said to be a mixture of fecal matter, toxins, mucus-like material, and lymph that gets stuck in the nooks and crannies of your colon.
+Mucoid plaque build-up is thought to represent movement toward a disease state.
 For example, it may point to a bacterial infection or the development of bowel disease.

 Is it protection from toxins and poor diet?

 Proponents of the mucoid plaque theory suspect that this rubbery barrier is formed to prevent your body from absorbing toxins.